IBM-Cloud/docs/services/ObjectStorage/os_storing.md

   ```
   {: pre}

-2. Create a new {{site.data.keyword.objectstorageshort}} container by running the following command.
-The *container_name* variable is set, by you, at this time.
+2. Create an {{site.data.keyword.objectstorageshort}} container by running the following command.
+The *container_name* variable is set, by you, now.

   ```
   swift post <container_name>
   ```
   {: pre}

-**Note**: If you get an error message, confirm that you have [the prerequisite software](/docs/services/ObjectStorage/os_configuring.html#install-swift-client) installed.
+**Note**: If you receive an error message, confirm that the [the prerequisite software](/docs/services/ObjectStorage/os_configuring.html#install-swift-client) installed.

 3. Optional: To verify that your container was created, run the following command to list your containers.